OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Start debugging

 1. Open developer tools in the browser.
 For Chrome and most browsers F12 will open the developer tools.
 2. In developer tools, open your source code script file (functions.js or functions.ts).
-Your custom functions code may be located near the end of the file.
-3. In the custom function source code, apply a breakpoint by selecting a line of code.
+3. [Set a breakpoint](https://code.visualstudio.com/Docs/editor/debugging#_breakpoints) in the custom function source code.

-If you need to change the code you can make edits in Visual Studio and save the changes.
+If you need to change the code you can make edits in Visual Studio Code and save the changes.
 Refresh the browser to see the changes loaded.

 ## Use the Visual Studio Code debugger for Excel Desktop